1.800.557.2841

 Man photographing iconic Tomb of Lihyan, Son of Kuza, burial chamber cut into rock formation in Al Madinah Region

-Saudi Arabia is largely a traditional nation defined by its ethnic and religious roots.
+Saudi Arabia is a very traditional nation defined by its ethnic and religious roots.
 It’s the birthplace of Islam, which is the official religion, so Islamic law and custom shapes every aspect of legal and cultural interaction in Saudi Arabia, even for non-Muslim visitors.
 For instance, many shops and restaurants close briefly to observe the five calls to prayer throughout the day.
-In the month of Ramadan, further restrictions are observed.
-As well, alcohol and drugs, which are prohibited in Islam, are illegal.
+During the month of Ramadan, further restrictions mean many restaurants and eateries are closed, at least until sunset.
+In addition, alcohol and drugs, which are prohibited in Islam, are illegal.

 Travel Stories